Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 • Income tax debts (CRA liens)

-• Utility arrears in some municipalities
+• Utility debts in some cities

-Why they're dangerous:
+Why they are dangerous:

 • Tax liens take priority over almost everything

-• Often registered without property owner knowing
+• Often filed without owner knowing

 • Can build up years of interest